 Travelers wanting to intensify the relatively easy trek to Gunung Sibayak can begin at Air Terjun Panorama - a waterfall around three miles outside of Berastagi.
 Starting the trek here requires at least five hours to the summit, including a sweltering hike through the dense jungle.
 The trail is not easy to follow; a local guide is required.

 Although relatively straightforward, trekkers have actually perished while climbing Gunung Sibayak.
 The weather, affected by volcanoes in the area, can turn cool and misty with very little notice.
 Proper trekking shoes are definitely required rather than the usual flip-flops.
 Start early, carry additional water, and always hike with a friend; volcano treks can produce dire outcomes when Murphy's Law hits!

 - Learn more about protecting yourself from the sun in Indonesia.

 The small, touristy town of Berastagi is a popular retreat for local day-trippers on weekends and also for tourists wanting to get out of Medan.
-Berastagi's natural attractions make the town popular with backpackers on their way to Lake Toba.
+Berastagi's natural attractions make the town popular with backpackers on their way to Lake Toba, where there are many things to do.
 Comprised of only two main streets, Berastagi serves as the usual base for climbing both Gunung Sibayak and Gunung Sinabung.